 Having recently completed my doctoral work a common question is “what is your thesis actually about again?”
 Well, here it is.

-In my thesis I look at the idea of the opinion leader – an average citizen who happens to care a lot about politics and pays attention to current affairs.
+In my thesis (link) I look at the idea of the opinion leader – an average citizen who happens to care a lot about politics and pays attention to current affairs.
 In communication theory we assume opinion leaders act as a bridge between the political elite (think politicians and journalists) and the general public who don’t pay very close attention to what is going on politically.
 What I find is that digitally enabled opinion leaders actually work very hard to use their channels of communication to avoid anyone who is not already politically engaged.
 Digitally enabled opinion leaders (the one’s I interviewed at least) don’t like to be the bridge.

 Let’s take a beat to unpack this.